ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 1. [Ballerina 2201.0.0 (Swan Lake)](/downloads/) or greater
 2. A text editor
-    >**Tip:** Preferably, [Visual Studio Code](https://code.visualstudio.com/) with the [Ballerina extension](https://wso2.com/ballerina/vscode/docs/) installed.
+    >**Tip:** Preferably, [Visual Studio Code](https://code.visualstudio.com/) with the [Ballerina extension](/learn/vs-code-extension) installed.
 3. A command terminal

 ## Design the GraphQL endpoint

 Usually, a GraphQL endpoint is defined using a GraphQL schema.
 Some languages require the GraphQL schema to create a GraphQL service (schema-first approach) while others do not need the schema to create the service (code-first approach).
-Ballerina supports both the approaches.
+Ballerina supports both approaches.
 This guide follows the code-first approach; therefore, you do not need the schema file to create your service, and instead, once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.

 The GraphQL endpoint you will create in this guide will have two main operations, `Query` and `Mutation`.
 The `Query` type will be used to read the data in the data source, and the `Mutation` operation will be used to mutate (insert, delete, update) the data in the data source.